-- a) the protection of natural heritage and countryside areas for environmental and agricultural purposes; - b) the retention and careful management of established neighbourhoods, employment areas and heritage centres; and - c) the planning of future neighbourhood and employment areas and mixed-use neighbourhoods with a particular focus on intensification of centres and corridors served by rapid transit.
+- a) the protection of natural heritage and countryside areas for environmental, agriculture or rural purposes; - b) the retention and careful management of established neighbourhoods, employment areas and heritage centres; and - c) the planning of future neighbourhood and employment areas and mixed-use neighbourhoods with a particular focus on intensification of centres and corridors served by rapid transit.

-The components of the structure include: an integrated Greenway System, Countryside Area and Hamlets, Employment Areas, Neighbourhood Areas, Mixed-Use Neighbourhood Areas, Centres and Corridors including Heritage Centres, and major Transportation/Utility Corridors including the Transit Network and Mobility Hubs.
+The components of the structure include: an integrated Greenway System, Countryside Area and Hamlets, Employment Areas, Neighbourhood Areas, Mixed-Use Neighbourhood Areas, Future Urban Areas, Centres and Corridors including Heritage Centres, and major Transportation/Utility Corridors including the Transit Network and Mobility Hubs.